havelessbemore/circle-ds/docs/classes/CircularDeque.md

 ▸ **sequentialReset**(`capacity`): `boolean`

-Adjusts the queue to fit within the given capacity.
+Adjusts the deque to fit within the given capacity.

-Assumes the queue is A) sequential in memory and B) size \<= capacity.
+Assumes the deque is A) sequential in memory and B) size \<= capacity.

 #### Parameters